 - Warm waterproof clothing

-- Get to know how to drive safely in snow and ice and how to overcome winter driving fears.
+- Get to know how to drive safely in snow and ice

 Essentials for travelling abroad

 If you're driving in Europe, each country has its own compulsory items that you must carry in your car.
 For example, in many countries it's compulsory to carry your original registration and insurance documents.
-And in France it's compulsory to carry a breathalyser.

 If you want to extend your fully comprehensive insurance so that you have the same cover as driving in the UK when driving in Europe, you'll need to let your insurer know that you're taking your car abroad.
-They can extend your cover for an additional fee and may issue you with a 'green card' as proof of your insurance.
+They can extend your cover for an additional fee and will issue you with a 'green card' as proof of your insurance.

 At LV= we include European cover as standard with our car insurance.